Unboxed-Software/solana-course/content/token22-metadata.md

   return [
     // The order here matters
-    createMintAccountIx, // first we need to allocate the account, and pay the rent fee initMetadataPointerIx, // second we need to init the pointer, if you init the mint before the pointer it will return an error initMintIx, // now we can go ahead and init the mint ];
+    createMintAccountInstructions, // first we need to allocate the account, and pay the rent fee initMetadataPointerInstructions, // second we need to init the pointer, if you init the mint before the pointer it will return an error initMintInstructions, // now we can go ahead and init the mint ];
 }

-interface CreateMetadataAccountOnMetaplexIxsInputs {
+interface CreateMetadataAccountOnMetaplexInstructionsInputs {
   payer: web3.Keypair;
   mint: web3.Keypair;
   umi: Umi;